nodatime/nodatime/www/unstable/userguide/localdate-patterns.md

     <tr>
       <td><code>y</code> or <code>yy</code></td>
       <td>
-        Two digit absolute year; a single <code>y</code> allows up to two digits to be parsed, but formats only one digit where possible.
-The "base century" is chosen from the template value; if the two-digit year is greater than 30, the corresponding year in the previous century is used.
+        Two digit absolute year with an optional leading `-` sign; a single <code>y</code> allows up to two digits to be parsed, but formats only one digit where possible.
+When parsing, the "base century" is chosen from the template value; if the two-digit year is greater than 30, the corresponding year in the previous century is used.
+Note that when formatting, no checking is performed to ensure that the year will be parsed to the same value.
+(For example, 1725 would be formatted as 25 but parsed as 2025.)
       </td>
       <td>
 	    Assuming a template value of 2000 (the default):